[Top] Noxian Might

 Its the feel when you gank a Darius, he is at 20 HP, he Decimates, is back at 200 HP and double kills you.

-And abusing this comes with time.
-By playing him more and more, you will develop a feeling for when to try to escape from a gank, or just keep fighting.
-Youll get a feel for who to focus, how to employ your Apprehend to buy you some time for Decimates heal, or get that important fifth stack from Hemorrhage off by pulling an escaping enemy back.
+By playing Darius more and more, you will develop a feeling for this, for when to try to escape from a gank, or just keep fighting.
+Youll get a feel for who to focus, how to employ your Apprehend to buy you some time for the Decimate heal, or get that important fifth stack from Hemorrhage off by pulling an escaping enemy back.
 Youll get a feel for how to make your enemies think that you think youre losing and dying, but then completely defy their expectations and turn everything around on them.

 And Darius just has the perfect tools for this.
 He has a gigantic damage boost that he can reach by just focusing anyone and can then apply stacks to everyone around him.
-He has a heal that heals for A LOT.
+He has very good heal on a low cooldown, provided you hit it correctly.
 And he also has abilities that disrupt enemies.
 Getting pulled by Apprehend is basically the same feeling as getting hit by a Rocket Grab.
 You dont really think in these moments, you act instinctively.
 ESCAPE - thats the only thing that matters at that moment.
 And thats another thing we can abuse.

 And last but not least, he tilts enemies.
-People ofterntimes dont really understand how to play against him, and just search for the instant excuse about how OP he is.
-And this isnt a factual pro point.
-Its a psychological pro.
+People ofterntimes dont really understand how to play against him, and just search for the instant excuse that he is supposedly broken.
 I've known and witnessed people that literally tilted about having Darius against them on lane before the game even started.

 + He snowballs extremely hard

 We all know this situation.
-An assassin on mid gets ahead and has a few kills, and now every time bot lane tries to farm theres a LeBlanc with 5 damn kills right around the corner, ready to rip them an entire new a**hole.
-But once that team getting raped by her gets their sh*t together, they can focus her down and get her out of the fight.
+An assassin on mid gets ahead and has a few kills, and now every time bot lane tries to farm theres a Talon with 5 kills right around the corner, ready to rip them apart.
+But once that team getting raped by him gets their sh*t together, they can focus her down and get her out of the fight.

-But Darius, oooohh Darius, once he gets a couple of kills you can hope that you can kill him in a 3v1 situation at all without him getting a tripple.
+But Darius, once he gets a couple of kills you can hope that you can kill him in a 3v1 situation at all without him getting a triple.
 His mere presence zones the enemy in that situation.
-And instead of actually trying to kill you (because if they try, theyll probably end up pretty dead), all they do is try to escape.
-Which gives your team a gigantic advantage.
+If they try to focus you down, theres 4 other people on your team ready to punish them hard for it (in the optimal case).